Welcome to the home and premier site of the authentic British Teddy Boy.

 The Edwardian Teddy Boy website embraces and welcomes all committed Teddy Boys and Girls.
 We encourage those of you to dress smartly and wear your clothes with pride when attending Teddy Boy and Rock 'n' Roll events, venues and functions.

-At Steph and Michele's Wedding at Mundersley - Nidge, Rodger, Jonny and Sophie in true Edwardain style, March 2012.
+At Steph and Michele Brian's Wedding at Mundersley - Nidge, Roger, Jonny and Sophie in true Edwardain style, March 2012.

 There is too much emphasis on dressing casually these days and this seems to have become the norm.
 We, as proud Edwardian Teddy Boys and Girls on the other hand want to dress and stand out and apart from the rest!